Judges 3: Verse 9

-Ehud (3:12–30)
+Ehud (verses 12–30)

-The second judge, a trickster-hero Ehud, succeeded through deception and disguise, 'a marginal person who uses his wits to alter his status at the expense of those holding power over him'.
+The second judge, a trickster-hero Ehud, succeeded through deception and disguise, "a marginal person who uses his wits to alter his status at the expense of those holding power over him".
 The ruse was made possible by Ehud's left-handedness, using a Hebrew term which is literally 'bound' or 'impaired with regard to the right hand', indicating an unusual or marginal status as the right being the preferred side in other biblical contexts (cf. Exodus 29:20, 22; Leviticus 7:32; 8:23, 25; Ecclesiastes 10:2).
 Judges 20 contains a note that the Benjaminites, Ehud's fellow-tribesmen, were in the tradition predisposed to left-handedness (cf. 20:16), a trait that makes them especially effective warriors to surprise the enemy and more difficult to defend against.
 The typical right-handed man would be expected to wear his sword on the left in order to draw with the right hand, thus Ehud could hide his weapon on the opposite side without raising suspicion.
 The story has word play with images of ritual sacrifice: